php-dev-br/laravel-doc-pt-br/mocking.md

 - [Facades](#mocking-facades)

 <a name="introduction"></a>

 ## Introduction

 When testing Laravel applications, you may wish to "mock" certain aspects of your application so they are not actually executed during a given test.
 For example, when testing a controller that dispatches an event, you may wish to mock the event listeners so they are not actually executed during the test.
 This allows you to only test the controller's HTTP response without worrying about the execution of the event listeners, since the event listeners can be tested in their own test case.

 Laravel provides helpers for mocking events, jobs, and facades out of the box.
 These helpers primarily provide a convenience layer over Mockery so you do not have to manually make complicated Mockery method calls.
 You can also use [Mockery](http://docs.mockery.io/en/latest/) or PHPUnit to create your own mocks or spies.

-<a name="mocking-objects"></a>
-## Mocking Objects

-When mocking an object that is going to be injected into your application via Laravel's service container, you will need to bind your mocked instance into the container as an `instance` binding.
-This will instruct the container to use your mocked instance of the object instead of constructing the object itself:

-    use Mockery;
-    use App\Service;

-    $this->instance(Service::class, Mockery::mock(Service::class, function ($mock) {
-        $mock->shouldReceive('process')->once();
-    }));

-In order to make this more convenient, you may use the `mock` method, which is provided by Laravel's base test case class:

-    use App\Service;

-    $this->mock(Service::class, function ($mock) {
-        $mock->shouldReceive('process')->once();
-    });

-Similarly, if you want to spy on an object, Laravel's base test case class offers a `spy` method as a convenient wrapper around the `Mockery::spy` method:

-    use App\Service;

-    $this->spy(Service::class, function ($mock) {
-        $mock->shouldHaveReceived('process');
-    });

 <a name="bus-fake"></a>

 ## Bus Fake

 As an alternative to mocking, you may use the `Bus` facade's `fake` method to prevent jobs from being dispatched.
 When using fakes, assertions are made after the code under test is executed:

     <?php